lenincompres/domify/README.md

 });
 ```

-###Possible words that could be interpreted as tags, attributes or styles
+### Words that could be interpreted as tags, attributes or styles

 These are treated as a css style, but the effect is the same as the attribute: *border*, *color*, *height*, *width*.